US nursing homes warn of looming shortage of masks and gowns

 Along with cruise ships, nursing homes have emerged as a focus of heightened concern in the global pandemic.
 At least 30 of Washington state’s more than 50 deaths have been linked to one nursing home.
 Most of the dead were residents.

+Verma had said Tuesday that her agency is focused on whether facilities are taking required measures to control infections and that nursing homes in the Seattle area, California and New York are currently the main areas of concern.

 Gifford said based on a survey his group estimates that 1 in 5 nursing homes could run out of protective equipment next week, and a similar number the week following.

 The group is looking to the Centers for Disease Control and Prevention to issue guidance on how nursing homes can safely stretch supplies.
+The CDC’s Kara Jacobs Slifka said Tuesday that the agency is working on it.
+One suggestion is for staffers to use the same face mask for an entire shift, provided they don’t touch it or it doesn’t gets damp or soiled.

 About 1.4 million patients are cared for in nursing homes and rehab facilities within such homes, mainly elderly and severely disabled people who are especially vulnerable to the coronavirus.
 Government programs like Medicaid and Medicare cover a significant share of the cost, with Medicare paying for rehab services only.

-Mark Parkinson, CEO of the industry group, said the nation’s response now could literally save tens of thousands of lives.
-“We really have to take this quite seriously,” he told reporters on a call Wednesday morning.
+Mark Parkinson, CEO of the American Health Care Association, the industry group, said the nation’s response now could literally save tens of thousands of lives.
+“We really have to take this quite seriously,” he told reporters on a call Wednesday.
 Officials are optimistic that eventually they’ll have enough supplies available, but they’re concerned about getting through the next few weeks.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Worldwide, more than 200,000 cases have been reported, and while most people recover in weeks, about than 8,200 have died.